gavinyork/zephyr3d/apps/doc/web/en/scene-basic.md

 import { Application } from '@zephyr3d/scene';
 import { backendWebGL2 } from '@zephyr3d/backend-webgl';

-// Create an application instance const myApp = new Application({
+const myApp = new Application({
-  // Use WebGL2 as the rendering backend
-  // Currently supported backends: WebGL, WebGL2, and WebGPU
   backend: backendWebGL2,
-  // Canvas element used for rendering
   canvas: document.querySelector('#my-canvas')
 });

-// Wait for the rendering device to initialize myApp.ready().then(function () {
+myApp.ready().then(function () {
-  // Application is ready, start the render loop myApp.run();
+  myApp.run();
 });
 ```

-The above example shows the most basic application framework.
-It creates the application, initializes the rendering environment, and starts the main loop.
-Since nothing is rendered yet, the window will simply appear black.
-Let’s add some rendering logic next.
+`Application` takes two required options:

+- `backend` — the rendering backend.
+Available choices are `backendWebGL` and `backendWebGL2`
+  (both from `@zephyr3d/backend-webgl`) and `backendWebGPU` (from `@zephyr3d/backend-webgpu`).
+- `canvas` — the canvas element to render into.

+`ready()` returns a promise that resolves once the rendering device is initialized, and `run()`
+starts the main loop.
+This code only brings up the rendering environment — the frame loop does
+nothing yet, so you get a black window.
+Let's put something in it.

 ---